Mediating the Litigated Case™

-A sophisticated six-day program for experienced litigators, in-house counsel, and other practitioners.
+A sophisticated five-day program for experienced litigators, in-house counsel, and other practitioners.
 Professionals can study the mediation of litigated cases to either become a mediator or to be a better advocate.

 The recent surge in mediation's popularity signifies a dramatic shift in the practice of law.
 Attorneys are now using professional neutrals to facilitate settlement negotiations for litigated cases.
 In the past, settlement efforts in the litigation arena have been limited to settlement conferences in which the focus is usually on the judge's case evaluation.
 As increasing numbers of courts are requiring parties to mediate in order to accommodate an overburdened legal system, there is a growing demand for professionals who, in addition to being able to evaluate a case, can also facilitate negotiations between adversarial parties to reach innovative solutions.